-Origins Available: English, German
+Origins Available: English

 that is composed of the elements wig, which means war, and land, which means territory or land.
 The popularity of the name Weland is due to the fact that it was borne by the supernaturally skilled smith of a folk legend.
 It is also for this reason that the name Weland was applied as a nickname

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Weland include Wieland, Wielandt, Wiland, Wielant, Weland and many more.

-Another 67 words (5 lines of text) are included under the topic Early Weland Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Weland Notables in all our PDF Extended History products and printed products wherever possible.